srl-labs/learn-srlinux/docs/kb/event-handler.md

 In the example above, two options are configured:

-1. `down-links` - an option with multiple values, in that case two values `ethernet-1/1` and `ethernet-1/2`.
+1. `down-links` - an option with multiple values, in that case, two values `ethernet-1/1` and `ethernet-1/2`.
     The `down-links` option thus keeps a list of downstream links we want to pass to the script.
 Script's logic then may use those values when it is being run.
-2. `required-num-up-link` - an option with a single value that conveys the number of uplinks we want to always have in oper up state before bringing down links down.
+2. `required-num-up-link` - an option with a single value that conveys the number of uplinks we want to always have in oper-up state before bringing down links.

 !!!note
     1. Option' values passed via CLI are encoded as strings